Raoni-Andrade/project-recipes-app/README.md

 npm run test-coverage
 ```
 ### Credits

-Part of the project was developed on pair programming, part was developed on single programming, where my part was to code the favorites component.
+With a team of 5 developers, part of the project was developed on pair programming, part was developed on single programming.
+My contribution was to code some functionalities like new buttons, redirections and loading a previous started recipe.
 Files and folders mentioned bellow were developed by the team, all other files and folders were developed by Trybe.

 project-recipes-app/src
     /components